jokk-itu/simple-shop/README.md

 # simple-shop
-Project creating the simple shop from the database-modelling website.
+Project creating the simple shop from the database-modelling [website](https://database-modelling.com/exercise/simple-shop-system).
+The model has been implemented using a DDD approach with EF Core as ORM framework.
+The project is implemented as a Minimal API, to support simple CRUD operations.

+## DDD

+Entity, Aggregate Root and ValueObject.
+Repository pattern (Generic or Per AggregateRoot).
+UnitOfWork (Transactions).
+Readonly lists in entities.
+Private setters in entities.
+DomainEvents (Executed in transaction or executed asynchronously)

 ## Datamodel